oceanosis/k8s-automation-on-cloud/README.md

-## Creating a sample kubernetes environment with istio service mesh on AWS
+# Configuring kubernetes on AWS

 Microservices have become a popular architectural style for building cloud-native applications that are self-contained, independently deployable, resilient and quickly evolve.

 Additionally, Istio makes it easy to create a network of deployed services with load balancing, service-to-service authentication, monitoring.

 ---

 Therefore, you may use this sample code as a starting point for your development environment.

-## TODO
+## Best Approaches to have a K8S Cluster
-> There will be 5 approaches to install kubernetes;
+> Select one of the approach to start with;
 - [EKSCTL](docs/eks.md)
 - [Kops](docs/kops.md)
 - [Kubeadm](docs/kubeadm.md)